yonivav/CLLocation-Codable/README.md

 ### Manually

 If you prefer not to use any of the mentioned dependency managers, you can integrate CLLocationWrapper into your project manually.

+## Contribution
+You can contribute by adding new features, clarify the current code or fixing bugs.
+To do so, open a PR.
+When submitting a pull request, please add tests and ensure your changes don't break any existing tests.

+## Credits
+This repository was Inspired by this [gist](https://gist.github.com/hishma/7be2361888859e94cd0a898bb33c1383)